 Jesus is God’s beloved Son as well as an actual person who lived among humanity.

-Jesus was born supernaturally of a virgin, both fully divine and fully human.
+Jesus was born supernaturally of a virgin and He is fully divine and fully human.

 Jesus is Perfect